phuse-org/SENDConform/doc/SHACL-SENDRuleEg.md

 "***Subject Reference Start Date/Time (RFSTDTC) must be less than or equal to Subject Reference End Date/Time (RFENDTC).***"

-is broken down into the folllowing:
+is broken down into the following:

 #### Rule Descriptions